liberapay/liberapay.com/CONTRIBUTING.md

 Gittip.
 I'm [whit537](https://twitter.com/whit537) on Twitter, and we're in
  #gittip on Freenode for our chatroom (here's a [web
 interface](https://webchat.freenode.net/)).
 Jump in and introduce yourself!
-:grinning:
+:-)

-We also exist in the real world at times. :smile:
+We also exist in the real world at times. :-)

 ### Code